RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 ~~~
 {: .output}

-All but one of the nucleotides in this read are unknown (`N`).
+All but one of the nucleotides in this read are unknown (N).
 This is a pretty bad read!

 Line 4 shows the quality for each nucleotide in the read.
 Quality is interpreted as the
 probability of an incorrect base call (e.g. 1 in 10) or, equivalently, the base call
-accuracy (eg 90%).
+accuracy (e.g., 90%).
 To make it possible to line up each individual nucleotide with its quality
 score, the numerical score is converted into a code where each individual character
 represents the numerical quality score for an individual nucleotide.
 For example, in the line
 above, the quality score line is: